-Brown’s Chapel and the Black Lodge are two of the newest properties of the Friends of Arrow Rock, gifts to us in 1996 from Ted and Virginia Fisher.
+Brown’s Chapel and Brown’s Lodge are two of the newest properties of the Friends of Arrow Rock, gifts from Ted and Virginia Fisher in 1996.
 These are two of the last three public buildings that remain of a once vital African-American Community in Arrow Rock.
 (The third building is the former school, now a private residence.)
-Arrow Rock was predominately settled by southern immigrants who brought with them their slaves.
-Following emancipation, the first community building to be erected was a church probably as early as 1869.
+Arrow Rock was predominantly settled by southern immigrants who brought with them their slaves.
+Following emancipation, the first community building to be erected was a church, probably as early as 1869.
 We believe this first church building also served as the first black school with 65 students.

-Much more than a country doctor, Sappington was a frontier merchant, a land speculator, a progressive agriculturalist, a moneylender, and a political confidant in Jacksonian politics.
+In addition to his career as a medical doctor, he was a land speculator, a progressive agriculturalist, a money lender, and a political confidant in Jacksonian politics.
 Original portraits of Dr. and Mrs. Sappington, by Missouri artist George Caleb Bingham, are on display at the Arrow Rock State Historic Site.
-The Site also cares for the Sappington Cemetery located five miles from Arrow Rock on Hwy AA.
+The site also cares for the Sappington Cemetery located five miles from Arrow Rock on Highway AA.
 The Sappington Negro Cemetery is also located nearby.

-We are indebted to the tireless efforts of the late Dr. Thomas B. Hall, Jr. for the gift of the Sappington Museum to the Friends of Arrow Rock along with publications about Dr. Sappington researched and written by Dr. Hall.
-Today his son Dr. Thomas B. Hall, III carries on his legacy by serving as a Friends of Arrow Rock President and chairman of both the Sappington Museum and the J.P.
-Sites Gun Shop, another project his father enthusiastically supported.
+We are indebted to the tireless efforts of the late Dr. Thomas B. Hall Jr. for the gift of the Sappington Museum to the Friends of Arrow Rock along with publications about Dr. Sappington researched and written by Dr. Hall.